 The Bufo Toad is one of the largest species of toads found in Florida and became a resident in Florida when it was first released into the wild to help the sugar cane industry combat “white grub larvae” infestations that were damaging crops (thus the name Cane Toads).

 However, they didn’t…

-Establish themselves into the environment until they were accidentally released by a pet store back in 1955.
-It was only then that these veracious eaters were able to grown in numbers and truly become a permanent fixture in Southern Florida.
+They established themselves in the environment until they were accidentally released by a pet store in 1955.
+Only then were these veracious eaters able to grow in numbers and become a permanent fixture in Southern Florida.

-So difficult to deal with is that these amphibians are perfectly adapted to thrive in Southern Florida’s waterways and because they can pretty much eat just about anything that they can fit down their throat, that can nearly survive in any situation all along the southern state.
+What makes them so difficult to deal with is that these amphibians are perfectly adapted to thrive in Southern Florida’s waterways.
+Because they can pretty much eat just about anything they can fit down their throat, they can nearly survive in any situation throughout the southern state.